== Overview ==

 HealthManagement.org - The Journal

-research and publications cover essential and substantial issues in healthcare on the topics of management, innovation, corporate governance, new techniques and technologies with the objective to simplify healthcare managers' decision-making process and enhance outcome efficiency.
+is world-wide one of the leading journals in this field.Management, innovation, corporate governance, new techniques and technologies with the objective to simplify healthcare managers' decision-making process and enhance outcome efficiency are covered amongst others.

-Our contributing partners, who are distinguished health-care specialists, ensure the integrity of the information delivered through both print and digital publications following our Author Guide
+Our contributing partners, who are distinguished health-care specialists, ensure the integrity of the information delivered through both print and digital publications.

-and is consistently recognised as a valuable resource for healthcare management due to its focus on delivering impartial and factual information on industry issues and best practices in health administration and leadership.
+and conferences.
+It is a valuable resource for healthcare management due to its focus on delivering impartial and factual information on industry issues and best practices in health administration and leadership.

 == Objectives ==